 Agriculture and Fisheries

-Queensland offers a broad range of opportunities in agriculture across the state.
-In the south, broadacre wheat and barley farming along with vegetables are popular industries.
-Cattle farming is strong across most of regional Queensland, while there are many opportunities in fisheries along the coast.
+Queensland offers broad opportunities in agriculture across the state.
+In the south, grain cropping and vegetables are key industries.
+Livestock farming is widespread across many regions, while fisheries provide opportunities along the coast.

 Mining